 In addition to repealing the supplemental annuity work-hour tax, the legislation eliminated the separate Supplemental Annuity Account.
 Supplemental annuities are now funded through the National Railroad Retirement Investment Trust.

 The Pension Protection Act of 2006 was signed into law August 17, 2006.
 The Act, effective August 17, 2007, provided divorced spouses a railroad retirement annuity independent of the employee's actual entitlement and extended court-ordered partition payments to surviving former spouses.
 Legislation enacted January 12, 2007, increased the amount employees receiving railroad retirement disability annuities can earn without losing any benefits.
 Legislation modifying partition payments was signed into law on December 23, 2008.

 The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 was signed into law on December 17, 2010.
 Among its provisions, the Act temporarily lowered the social security payroll tax rate on employees, and the corresponding tier I payroll tax rate on railroad employees, by 2 percentage points for calendar year 2011.
-Legislation extending the temporary payroll tax reduction through February 2012 was signed into law December 23, 2011.
-Subsequent legislation enacted on February 22, 2012, further extended the temporary payroll tax reduction through the end of calendar year 2012.
+The Temporary Payroll Tax Cut Continuation Act of 2011 extending the temporary payroll tax reduction through February 2012 was signed into law December 23, 2011.
+The Middle Class Tax Relief and Job Creation Act of 2012, signed into law February 22, 2012, extended the reduction through the end of calendar year 2012.